-3. CMO Codes of Conduct: This part of the policy framework sets out the components which should be reflected in content a CMO's code of conduct, taking account of that CMO's particular role, nature, industry, membership base and licensee markets.
-In applying these principles to their individual codes, CMOs should observe the following: Separate Codes may be desirable for members and licensees, as the information and standards relevant to each of these two groups may differ and separate Codes may help to make the relevant content more accessible to each group.
-CMOs should ensure that their Codes are written in plain English, and where necessary supplemented by practical and suitable explanatory material.
-Much of the information referred to below will have already been "codified" in the CMO's constitutional documents and/or contract of membership, the terms and conditions of its licences and licensing schemes; or other sources of information formally published by the CMO.
-Where this is the case, suitable cross reference can be made in the code.
-When considering the level of detail to provide, CMOs should have regard to the desire for Codes to be user-friendly and in plain English, and to what is appropriate given their particular role, nature, industry, membership base and licensee markets.
-Each CMO should ensure that its staff (and any third parties acting on behalf of the CMO in dealings with members or licensees) are appropriately trained in relation to the Codes (and each CMO should include a stated commitment in this respect as part of its Code).
-Each CMO Code should include appropriate mechanisms for the review of the CMO's performance against its Code and means by which any findings from such reviews are brought to the attention of relevant stakeholders.
-In particular, each CMO should provide appropriate access to an ombudsman-style independent complaints review service for its members and licensees to use in circumstances where the CMO's complaints procedure has not resolved a complaint to the complainant's satisfaction.
-Each CMO should review its Code on a regular basis and update it as appropriate (such process to make appropriate use of further feedback from members and licensees or their representative bodies, and the findings of any reports from the proposed Independent Code Reviewer - see part 4 of the policy framework below).
+This part of the policy framework sets out the components which should be reflected in a CMO's code of practice, taking account of that CMO's particular role, nature, industry, membership base and licensee markets.
+In applying these principles to their individual codes, CMOs should observe the following:

+- Separate Codes may be desirable for members and licensees, as the information and standards relevant to each of these two groups may differ and separate Codes may help to make the relevant content more accessible to each group. - CMOs should ensure that their Codes are written in plain English, and where necessary supplemented by practical and suitable explanatory material. - Much of the information referred to below will have already been "codified" in the CMO's constitutional documents and/or contract of membership, the terms and conditions of its licences and licensing schemes; or other sources of information formally published by the CMO.
+Where this is the case, suitable cross reference can be made in the code. - When considering the level of detail to provide, CMOs should have regard to the desire for Codes to be user-friendly and in plain English, and to what is appropriate given their particular role, nature, industry, membership base and licensee markets. - Each CMO should ensure that its staff (and any third parties acting on behalf of the CMO in dealings with members or licensees) are appropriately trained in relation to the Codes (and each CMO should include a stated commitment in this respect as part of its Code). - Each CMO Code should include appropriate mechanisms for the review of the CMO's performance against its Code and means by which any findings from such reviews are brought to the attention of relevant stakeholders. - Each CMO should review its Code on a regular basis and update it as appropriate (such process to make appropriate use of further feedback from members and licensees or their representative bodies).

 The suggested content below is divided into themed sections.
 Each section starts with a summary of what that section should be seeking to achieve, followed by a list of the suggested content to include in relation to that section.
 However, it is not suggested that individual Codes necessarily need to adopt this structure and it is for individual CMOs to determine how best to structure and present their Codes in the circumstances.
-Introduction to CMOs Provide a summary introduction to the role and function of CMOs, which may include all or any of the following suggestions: CMOs organisations with a primary responsibility to members and copyright owners who create and/or publish copyright material;